pha3z/millec-data-structure/README.md

 MILLEC internally maintains two other sets of a data and a few fields:
 - A bitvector where each bit flags the ACTIVE/INACTIVE (ADDED/REMOVED) status of a corresponding prime array element.
 This bitvector is the "Map" part of MILLEC.
 - A linked list of holes which is woven directly into the prime array.
 E.g. Each prime array element that is a hole is used to store an integer which is an index to another hole in the array.
-This is the "Linked List of Empty Holes" part of MILLEC.
+This is the "Linked List of Empty Cells" part of MILLEC -- "Empty Cell" made a better acronym than Hole :-).
 - An integer field pointing to the most recently created hole (removed item)
 - Item Count
 - Index of First and Last Items (Non-holes)